the-bass/torch_testing/README.md

 ## Usage example

-You can assert the equality of two `tensor`s like
+You can assert the equality of two `torch.tensor`s like

 ```py
 import unittest